Falling Stars (video game): Reception and Criticism

 Few official reviews for Falling Stars exist but those that do are critical of the gameplay.
 Criticisms include 'sterile combat' and 'flat characters'.
 The game currently holds a score of 32% on Metacritic, pooling reviews from 6 separate online sources.

 Other critiques include frequent slow-loading screens, slow character movement/reaction, sprinting which requires stamina (a slow-refilling bar potions fill instantly), etc.

-Positive notes would highlight the rare "dress-up" system featuring multiple character's opinions, the complexity of mini-games, conversations which begin automatically upon approach, plays in six different languages, opening movie is pretty if short, there is no "game over", the battle mechanics are relatively interesting.
+Positive notes would highlight the rare "dress-up" system featuring multiple character's opinions, the complexity of mini-games, conversations which begin automatically upon approach, the ability to play in six different languages, the opening movie being pretty if short, the lack of a "game over" and the battle mechanics being relatively interesting.